j-brenneman/javascript-promises/README.md

 Take a look at your answer above.
 Does it account for the fact that the third callback gets `joe` passed to it?
 How did that happen?

 If you had to describe chained `thens` to another beginning developer, how would you do it based on the code above?

+**Refactoring AJAX Calls**

+One very common usage of Promises is to refactor AJAX calls.
+Let's get started!

+Setup

+1. Start your server with `http-server -c-1 -o`
+1. Open the console.

+Click each link, look at the output on the page and look at the console output.
+The goal of a refactor is that it _doens't change_ the way the app works - it's just a pure code reorganization.
+You have 3 challenges here:

+1. Refactor all `$.getJSON` functions to take advantage of the fact that `$.getJSON` returns a promise
+1. Refactor the "Get First" and "Get Last" functions to use _chained_ promises
+1. Remove the duplication from "Get First" and "Get Last" by writing your own function that _returns_ a promise that has access to all the data needed.

+THIS IS NOT SIMPLE!
+If you are new to Promises, those three challenges will ramp up steeply in difficulty.
+Make a new branch, spend some time on it, try to figure it out.
+Come to instructors if the instructions aren't clear, and then if you still can't get it, we'll do a workshop on it :)